-When applied correctly, surveys can help your company increase conversion rate, gather valuable/actionable feedback, take the guesswork out of knowing what your customers want, and most importantly learn how to improve the workflow of your business.
-The powerful thing about surveys is that it can be used across all departments.
+Surveys can help your company increase conversion rates, gather valuable/actionable feedback, take the guesswork out of knowing what your customers want, and most importantly, learn how to improve the workflow of your business.
+But only when applied correctly!
+The powerful aspect about surveys is that they can be used across all departments.
 This can be customer success, marketing, sales, operations, product, and anything in between.
 It’s rare to come across a successful company that doesn’t take advantage of surveys to improve their workflow.

-The thing about surveys is that they’ve received a bad reputation over time due to the long traditional annoying surveys, terrible UX, low response rate, and many other issues.
+However, surveys is have received a bad reputation over time due to the long traditional boring surveys, terrible UX, low response rate, and many other issues.
 We’re looking to change that at YesInsights.
-Our goal is to make it as easy as possible for you to create simple and effective surveys across all platforms, so you can collect high response actionable feedback and improve your business.
+Our goal is to make it as easy as possible for you to create simple and effective surveys across all platforms.
+So you can collect actionable feedback and improve your business.